Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Multiple_Treatments_Uplift.md

 In addition to the gain, they also added a normalization factor which has two functions.
 Firstly, it is supposed to prevent bias towards test with high number of outcomes.
 Secondly, it punishes uneven splits. </br>

 Lastly, pruning based on a validation set is also implemented.
 The pruning algorithm goes through the entire tree starting at the bottom.
-For each subtree the algorithm checks of the outcome divergence in the leafs is greater than in the root for the validation set.
+For each subtree the algorithm checks if the outcome divergence in the leafs is greater than in the root for the validation set.
 If yes, than the algorithm continues, if no the subtree is pruned and the root becomes a new leaf. </br>

 On the basis of this tree, we also implemented a function which allows to build a forest instead of just one tree.
 The implementation is loosely based on the random forest.
 There are two main parameters which can be set when building a tree.
 The number of trees and the number of covariates considered in each tree.
 For each tree a random subset of the covariates with the specified number of covariates is used.